Cox rings over nonclosed fields: Introduction

-where $D$ runs through a set $\mathcal{D}$ of divisors forming a system of representatives of $\Pic(X)$.
-It is not completely straightforward to define a multiplication on $R$ that turns it into a $k$-algebra because, given $D_1,D_2,D_3 \in \mathcal{D}$ with $[D_1]+[D_2]=[D_3]$, the multiplication of sections gives a map
+where $D$ runs through a set of divisors forming a system of representatives of $\Pic(X)$.
+While the structure of a $\Pic(X)$-graded $k$-vector space is clear, there is no canonical way to define a multiplication on $R$ that turns it into a graded $k$-algebra.

-but there is no canonical choice for the latter isomorphism.
-We can only make it unique up to nonzero scalars by the natural requirement that $s_3 = s_1s_2$ with $s_i \in H^0(X,\OO(D_i))$ satisfies